dougstrouth/loginRoutine/README.md

 # loginRoutine
 Powershell script to automate my morning work setup.
 Opens all websites, my IM client, and creates a notes word file for me.

-Edit file paths as needed in the script and websites in the config file to customize this for your own needs
+Edit file paths as needed in the script and websites in the config file to customize this for your own needs.
+I prefer to keep all mine in a dedicated scripts folder in root for ease.

 Websites in the config file need only be separated by a space